rabi-evoco/pip-shared-infrastructure/README.md

 # pip-apim-infrastructure
-Repository for deploying support infrastructure for HMI APIM
+Repository for deploying support infrastructure for PIP APIM

 ### Monitoring and Alerting: